Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 The New Creation

-How are we to respond?
+How are we to respond, especially as we take the Lord’s Supper this morning?
 First, we see that to be reconciled, we must be “in Christ.”
-Verse 17 declares, “Therefore, if anyone is in Christ, he is a new creation; the old has gone, the new has come…”
+Verse 17 declares, “Therefore, if anyone is in Christ, he is a new creation; the old has gone, the new has come!"

-And John 6:28-29 – The people came to Jesus and asked, “‘What must we do to do the works God requires?’
-Jesus answered, ‘The work of God is this: to believe in the One he has sent.’”
+And in John 6:28-29 the people came to Jesus and asked, “‘What must we do to do the works God requires?’
+Jesus answered, ‘The work of God is this: to believe in the one he has sent.’”

-Or Romans 10:9 “If you confess with your mouth, ‘Jesus is Lord,’ and believe in your heart that God raised him from the dead, you will be saved.”
-And that is the key, that your faith is your heart, not just expressed on your lips.
+Or consider Romans 10:9 “If you confess with your mouth, ‘Jesus is Lord,’ and believe in your heart – that God raised him from the dead, you will be saved.
+And that is the key, that your faith is in your heart, not just expressed on your lips.

-To be reconciled to God requires heart-felt saving faith in the Lord Jesus Christ.
-If we delight in the truth of 2 Corinthians 5:21 that “God made him who had no sin to be sin for us, so that in him we might become the righteousness of God” then we must ask ourselves: “Do I truly believe in the Lord Jesus Christ alone for my salvation?
+If we delight in the truth of 2 Corinthians 5:21 that “God made him who had no sin to be sin for us, so that in him we might become the righteousness of God,” then we must ask ourselves: “Do I truly believe in the Lord Jesus Christ alone for my salvation?
 Or, am I resting on my own works?
-Am I trusting my membership in the church or my baptismal certificate?
+Am I trusting in my membership in the church, and my baptismal certificate and participation in the Lord’s Supper?

-Or, for you young people – and us older ones as well – do I expect to be saved because I grew up in a Christian home, in the church, educated perhaps in a Christian school?
+Or, for you young people – and us older ones as well – do I expect to be saved because I grew up in a Christian home, in the church, educated perhaps in a godly home school or Christian school?
 You can’t enter heaven by your association with Christianity.
-As the old saying goes, “Sitting in church doesn’t make you a Christian any more than sitting in the garage makes you a car!”
+As the old saying goes, “Sitting in church doesn’t make you a Christian any more than sitting in the garage makes you a car.”
 Young people, you can’t enter heaven on your parents’ coat tails.
 To be saved from our sin we must be “in Christ” through saving faith in Him alone.

 The prominent theologian of the early church, Augustine, found that out.
 Although he grew up in a Christian home, Augustine lived a wild, willfully immoral life.
-But by God’s grace, in response to the many prayers of his godly mother, Augustine was convicted by the Holy Spirit through the Word of God as he read from Romans 13:13-14, where the Apostle writes: “Let us behave decently, as in the daytime, not in orgies and drunkenness, not in sexual immorality and debauchery, not in dissension and jealousy.
-Rather, clothe yourselves with the Lord Jesus Christ, and do not think about how to gratify the desires of the sinful nature.”
+But by God’s grace, in response to the many prayers of his godly mother, Augustine was convicted by the Holy Spirit through the Word of God.

 Some time had passed since his conversion, when one day as he was walking down the street a young woman who had once shared his immoral lifestyle caught his eye and said, with all her charms, “Augustine!”
 But he turned and went the other way.